wp-plugins/wp-plugin-info-card/readme.txt

 = Advanced examples =

 If the plugin has a wordpress logo (new feature on wp), you may specify its extension (jpg, png or svg) and whether it is a JPG or PNG file, its dimensions (128x128 or 256x256).
 If not, set "logo" to "no" to avoid a 404 error in the console log (see explanation below).
-`[wp-pic slug="theme-check" logo="128x128.png" align="right" banner="jpg"]`
+`[wp-pic slug="theme-check" logo="128x128.png" align="right" banner="jpg" expiration="60"]`

 You may provide a custom image URL for the front rounded image (175px X 175px), it will supplant the "logo" parameter if specified.
 If you know the banner extension (image displaying on the top of the plugin page), you may provide it to avoid a 404 error in the console log (see explanation below).
 `[wp-pic slug="wordpress-seo" image="http//www.mywebsite/custom-image.jpg" align="right" margin="0 0 0 20px" banner="png" containerid="download-sexion"]`

-The custom parameter supplants the others (except the "slug") and only returns the value you required.
+The "custom" parameter supplants the others (except the "slug" and the "expiration") and only returns the value you required.
 `[wp-pic slug="wordpress-seo" custom="downloaded"]`